Latest Solana (SOL) News Update

 TLDR

-Solana's recent codebase updates focus on critical security patches and foundational scalability upgrades.
+Solana's codebase has seen recent updates focused on critical security patches and foundational protocol upgrades.

 Deep Dive